ela4490/resources/README.md

 # Resources
-List of Learning Resources for Programming
+List of Learning Resources for Software Developers